 The articles in this section will explain all of the required steps to deploy DCT on your container platform of choice.
+This page offers an overview of deployment methods and architecture.

-Data Control Tower is a container-based architecture that is currently certified with Kubernetes and OpenShift to align with common enterprise container standards.
-The DCT architecture is comprised of multiple micro-services that are each run on individual pods.
-This lends DCT to be a highly flexible deployment by enabling customers and IT organizations to enact their own backup, scaling, and resiliency standards associated with hosting container-based applications.
+Data Control Tower is a container-based architecture that is currently certified with Kubernetes and OpenShift to align with common enterprise container standards, but also offers an Appliance (OVA) deployment method.

+The DCT architecture is comprised of multiple micro-services, each running on individual pods, which allows DCT to execute highly flexible deployment by enabling users and IT organizations to enact their own backup, scaling, and resiliency standards associated with hosting container-based applications.
 Below is an architectural diagram of all the services that make up DCT, as well as the persistent storage for maintaining relationship metadata.

 DCT is multi-cloud enabled, which means that a single DCT instance can be deployed to orchestrate (via HTTPS) Continuous Data and Continuous Compliance workloads with Delphix Engines located in other networks.
 Alternatively, DCT can be localized to engines located within a network.
-DCT is a lightweight management application, which means that it does not require a highly performant connection to complete its work, and can serve as a central management layer for Delphix Engines globally.
+DCT is a lightweight management application, which means that it does not require a highly performant connection to complete its work and can serve as a central management layer for Delphix Engines globally.

-6.1 Kubernetes
+5.1 Kubernetes

-- Installation and setup for Kubernetes (see page 54)
+- Installation and setup for Kubernetes (see page 64)

-- Ingress setup (see page 63)
+- Ingress setup (see page 73)

-- Bootstrapping API keys (see page 67)
+- Bootstrapping API keys (see page 77)

-- DCT logs for Kubernetes (see page 70)
+- DCT logs for Kubernetes (see page 81)

-- Admin topics (see page 70)
+- Admin topics (see page 81)

+- MicroK8s (Kubernetes) (see page 86)

-6.1.1 Installation and setup for Kubernetes
+5.1.1 Installation and setup for Kubernetes